brejdol/networkundertaker/_posts/2023-12-09-How-do-you-get-to-Native-IPv6?.md

 **Conclusion**

 It is here, the cell providers already use it, you can use it too.
 IPv6-only networks that is.
+T-Mobile has some 120 million users on IPv6-only in the US, using CLAT/PLAT (464XLAT) at a massive scale.
-Totally up to you if it is worth it, or even interesting for your specific case.
+It is totally up to you if it is worth it, or even interesting for your specific case.
 But take note, change is coming:

 I myself have clients with branch offices in Asia that will lose their IPv4 connectivity during 2024.
 Yes, this is true, ISP:s in primarily China and India is actually dropping IPv4 to their paying customers.
 If you want IPv4 connectivity there, you'll have to tunnel over IPv6.